nbalepur/new-website/_pages/about.md

 Hi!
 My name is Nishant and I'm a second-year Ph.D. student at the University of Maryland, where I am fortunate to be advised by Professors **[Jordan Boyd-Grayber](http://users.umiacs.umd.edu/~jbg/)** and **[Rachel Rudinger](https://rudinger.github.io/)**.
 I also collaborate closely with Professor **[Shi Feng](https://ihsgnef.github.io/)** at GWU.
 I am graciously supported by the [NSF GRFP](https://www.nsfgrfp.org/) and a [Cohere For AI Research Grant](https://cohere.com/blog/c4ai-research-grants).

-I jokingly like to say that I am working on bullying (evaluating weaknesses) and babysitting (user alignment) with [LLMs](https://www.youtube.com/watch?v=u0DgoRVLTE8).
+I semi-jokingly say that I work on bullying (evaluating weaknesses) and babysitting (alignment) in [LLMs](https://www.youtube.com/watch?v=u0DgoRVLTE8).
 My research can be grouped into 3 questions:
 1. How can we build **factual** models to condense information?
    [[topic mining (ACL'23)](https://aclanthology.org/2023.findings-acl.14/), [expository text (EMNLP'23)](https://arxiv.org/abs/2305.03276), [fact transfer (EMNLP'23)](https://arxiv.org/abs/2310.14486), [debates](https://drive.google.com/file/d/1LCSlp33gILwGNZyMEiWCnpzWg8jX_of3/view?usp=sharing)]
 2. How can we align models toward objectives that **help users**?